hasherezade/mal_unpack_drv/README.md

 fltmc load MalUnpackCompanion
 ```

-How to unload
+## How to unload
----

 Run the commandline as Administrator.
 Deploy the command:
 ```
 fltmc unload MalUnpackCompanion
 ```

+##  How to update

+1. Unload the driver
+2. Repeat the installation steps

-Confirm that the driver is loaded
+## Confirm that the driver is loaded
----

 #### Option 1.